stripe/stripe-dotnet/README.md

 ```

-This is supported on the original objects returned from the Stripe.net SDK, and not on any objects deserialized from Json.
-See [Serialization and RawJObject](#serialization-and-rawjobject) for more info.
+This is only supported on objects returned directly from the Stripe.net SDK.
+If you are serializing Stripe objects to JSON you will need to handle undocumented properties separately.

 ### Writing a plugin